Etelis/Operation-Systems-Exercises/Exercise 2/Part2.md

 4. **Forking and Writing:**
    - Fork a dynamic number of child processes based on input arguments.
+   - ** First open the file needed for writing, and then fork the children in a loop, finally waiting for them **
    - The parent process should wait for all child processes to complete their writing.

 5. **Error Handling:**